 Spot Apartment // A stunning apartment stay in the middle of Santa Catalina.
 You can’t beat the location and the convenience of having a fully equipped and stunning apartment is hard to resist.

 The area around Plaça Major leading to Plaça d’Espanya is considered to be Palma Center.
 This is where to stay in Palma de Mallorca for those looking to have superb stores and restaurants on your doorstep.

 Thanks to Palma being a small city to walk around, you are only a very short distance from Palma Old Town and Cathedral.

-If you are looking for somewhere to stay in Palma de Mallorca without a car, you couldn’t ask for a better-connected place than to stay in Palma City Centre.
+If you are looking for the best area to stay in Palma de Mallorca without a car, you couldn’t ask for a better-connected place than to stay in Palma City Centre.
 Although technically Palma Old Town is in this area, I’ve broken up the areas of where to stay in Palma.

 Wander down La Rambla, a beautiful pedestrian street where flower sellers have set up their fragrant and beautiful stores.

 Take one of the prettiest train journeys in Spain from nearby Plaça d’Espanya to the seaside town of Port de Sóller.
 The traditional wooden train travels through the lush Mallorcan countryside, before making a stop in gorgeous Sóller and continuing on to its final destination Port de Sóller.
 The Tren Sóller is an unmissable experience when visiting Palma and a great way of seeing some of Mallorca’s spectacular scenery.

 M House Hotel // Featuring stunningly decorated rooms, an adorable rooftop pool and epic views across Palma, M House Hotel is where to stay in Palma for those looking for shopping, style and comfort.